Links

 1999 after eight years of regular and fill-in work at the station.

-the Buena Vista Social Club, you’ll never know what your ears will
+never know what your ears will hear.

-in 1991, it had the format of classical and jazz, but in order to
+When Michael joined KRTU in 1991, it had the format of classical and

-best serve a missing radio format in San Antonio, it was decided in
+jazz; but in order to best serve a missing radio format in San Antonio,

-the summer of 1999 to change the format of KRTU to jazz during the
+it was decided in the summer of 1999 to change the format of KRTU

-day, and college freeform overnight.
-"Music For Listeners"
+to jazz during the day, and college freeform overnight.
+"Music

-started during this transition, and
+For Listeners" started during this transition, and

 it became the first show of its kind on KRTU.